Please be reluctant, when you quote from this webpage, which is under construction.

 The Salon des Refusés of 1864:

+After the Salon of 1863 a reform had been undertaken to enable the rejected artists to show their work in an adjoining Salon.
+This was applied in 1864 (and again dropped in 1865) (R116I,p122;R3;R88).
 Boine mentions in his article that in 1864 30% of the works were rejected and that these works were added in the official catalogue under ‘Ouvrages non admis au concours des récompenses’ (R287,p416+425; Eng.: works not admitted to the awards competition).
 And indeed an Auguste Roosmalen exhibited two works as such and of Léon Ottin one work was in the normal catalogue and another number not (iR1;R287,p419+420).
-Boine calls it ’the Salon des Refusés’ of 1864.
-Monneret and Walther confirm this (R88;R3,p694), but it is hardly mentioned by other sources.
-Also, Authier mentions, in his request of 1872, ‘a room in the Palais de l’Industrie like it was done in 1863 and 1864’ (R287,p421).
+Authier mentions, in his request of 1872, ‘a room in the Palais de l’Industrie like it was done in 1863 and 1864’ (R287,p421).
 It was organised in the adjacent rooms of the Salon, where 286 artists, exhibited 375 art-works, including 282 paintings.
 It received hardly attention.
 (R88).

 Requests for a Salon des Refusés: